-- Details with regard to balancing cut and fill material, where possible, to reduce the requirement for material transportation, are contained in Chapter 58 (Sustainability Appraisal). - 18.10.7 Any borrow pit locations will be discussed with the relevant local planning authority, and are likely to require planning permission.
+33.10.6 Details with regard to balancing cut and fill material, where possible, to reduce the requirement for material transportation, are contained in Chapter 58 (Sustainability Appraisal).

-18.11 Summary of Residual Impacts
+33.10.7 Any borrow pit locations will be discussed with the relevant local planning authority and would likely to require planning permission.

-- Subject to the implementation of the necessary mitigation measures, it is considered that most construction impacts on people and on features of environmental interest can be suitably reduced or avoided.
-Haul routes to and from the site have not yet been identified, and the potential impacts of these can therefore not be assessed at this stage. - 18.11.2 The main potential impacts during construction are those relating to noise, dust, the water environment and ecology.
-Adverse noise impacts are likely on several properties in close proximity to the proposed scheme, although these cannot be assessed quantitatively at this stage. - Air quality in close vicinity to construction works is likely to be affected during certain works even with the appropriate mitigation measures in place, risking occasional soiling and increases in PM10 concentrations in the vicinity of the proposed route. - 18.11.4 Construction impacts on the water environment and ecology are assessed in detail in Chapters 9 and 10 respectively. - 18.11.5 Changes to traffic flows and pedestrian access will be managed to avoid or reduce impacts.
+33.11 Summary of Residual Impacts

-In order to minimise residual impacts, best practice should always be implemented, machinery and equipment will be correctly maintained and operated, and construction materials will be handled appropriately.
+- 33.11.1 Subject to the implementation of the necessary mitigation measures, it is considered that most construction impacts on people and on features of environmental interest could be suitably reduced or avoided.
+Haul routes to and from the site have not yet been identified, and the potential impacts of these can therefore not be assessed at this stage. - 33.11.2 The main potential impacts during construction are those relating to noise, dust, the water environment and ecology.
+Adverse noise impacts would be likely on several properties in close proximity to the proposed scheme, although these cannot be assessed quantitatively at this stage. - 33.11.3 Air quality in close vicinity to construction works would likely be affected during certain works even with the appropriate mitigation measures in place, risking occasional soiling and increases in PM10 concentrations in the vicinity of the proposed scheme. - 33.11.4 Construction impacts on the water environment and ecology are assessed in detail in Chapters 24 (Water Environment) and 25 (Ecology and Nature Conservation). - 33.11.5 Changes to traffic flows and pedestrian access will require careful management to avoid or reduce impacts. - 33.11.6 In order to minimise residual impacts, best practice should always be implemented, machinery and equipment will be correctly maintained and operated, and construction materials will be handled appropriately.
 Communities likely to be affected will also be notified of works and potential disruption.

-18.12 References
+33.12 References

 Baughan, C. J. (1980).
-Nuisance from road construction - A study at the A31 Poulner Lane Diversion, Ringwood'.
+Nuisance from Road Construction - A Study at the A31 Poulner Lane Diversion, Ringwood'.
 TRRL SR562.